 - placenta – post about this, here!
 (MTRR mutation)

-Makes 1 serving: 1 cup coconut water kefir (homemade), 1/2 cup pineapple, 1/2 cup non-GMO papaya, 1 banana, 2-3 soaked dates for sweetness, a splash of lemon or lime juice, cinnamon, ginger, peppermint (which I won’t do once nursing), and any other fruits I feel like adding.
+- Enzymes – I can’t tolerate the enzyme pills Yasko recommends, even at 1/8 of a capsule per day.
+I make an enzyme smoothie once every other day.
+(Makes 1 serving: 1 cup coconut water kefir, 1/2 cup pineapple, 1/2 cup non-GMO papaya, 1 banana, 2-3 soaked dates for sweetness, a splash of lemon or lime juice, cinnamon, ginger, peppermint, and any other fruits I feel like adding.)

 Some other good options for enzyme-rich fruits that are affordable are kiwi, grapes, figs, and avocados.